sergavster/freenvest/Readme.txt

   effects on returns,
 - MyC4, an application used to test InterestRates using data relevant to lending on the MyC4 platform (www.myc4.com).

+* Current status

+This software is in early development stages, and is not yet considered usable by the general public.

+* Contact

+The project is hosted on Google code: http://code.google.com/p/freenvest/ The main (and so far only) auhor is Johann Deneux, email: Johann.Deneux@gmail.com .